The cost of fruit coming into the winery can be tracked with or without grower contracts.

 Fields for related to fruit costs with the contracts include:

-Default price: The price of the contract.
+Default price: The base price per ton/area.

 Contracted(T): The expected tonnage of fruit, for the contract.